husamalhomsi/misk/README.txt

-  morse     - print arguments as Morse code pq-fb     - display PQ images on the Linux framebuffer device pq-png    - write a PQ image to a PNG file pq-seq    - write some PQ q-sequences pq.h      - library for PQ images printable - print a table of printable ASCII characters and their codes rainbow   - print a sine-shaped 6-color rainbow
+  morse     - print arguments as Morse code pq-fb     - display PQ images on the Linux framebuffer device pq-png    - write a PQ image to a PNG file pq-seq    - write PQ q-sequences to text files pq.h      - library for PQ images printable - print a table of printable ASCII characters and their codes rainbow   - print a sine-shaped 6-color rainbow